patrycja-io/asteroids/README.md

 ## Deployment

-#### To deploy my website I had to log on to browser to my personal GitHub account s and click on my repository with Asteroids - Milestone 2 project - that was patrycja-io/asteroids.
+* To deploy my website I had to log on to browser to my personal GitHub account s and click on my repository with Asteroids - Milestone 2 project - that was patrycja-io/asteroids.
-#### Once I clicked my reop I showed a screen with setting and I had to click on this button like above:
+Once I clicked my repo I showed a screen with setting and I had to click on this button like above:

 <p><img alt="Image" title="icon" src="wireframes/howtodeploy-1.PNG" /></p>